-The permanent interactive space opens on Saturday, June 9 to offer an exciting, hands-on educational experience to visitors of all ages — especially kids ages 5 to 12 and families.
+The permanent interactive space offers an exciting, hands-on educational experience to visitors of all ages — especially kids ages 5 to 12 and families.

 REVOLUTION PLACE FAST FACTS

-- Revolution Place opens on Saturday, June 9 at the Museum of the American Revolution.
+- Revolution Place is located on the lower level of the Museum of the American Revolution.